Tech Insights – October 2020

 Mobility 2020

-Here is the list of startups that made the cut for Mobility 2020:
+Here is the list of startups that cut for Mobility 2020:

 • BuuPass Kenya Limited